 Skip to main content

 Even if your pup or pet doesn’t escape, they may be under immense stress if they find themselves alone in a yard while hearing something spooky.
-Instead, keep them in a small space indoors where they have enough space to roam but not enough to destroy the house.
-If they have a dog crate they use as a safe space, tonight may be the perfect time to use it.
+Instead, please keep them in a small space indoors where they have enough room to roam but not enough to destroy the house.
+If they have a dog crate they use as a safe space, this night will be the perfect time to use it.

 Cute cat in Halloween costume